dartsim/dart/docs/readthedocs/tutorials/biped.md

 provides a comprensive set of APIs for accessing various types of Jacobian.
-In this example, computing the gradient of the first term of the objective function requires the Jacobian of the center of mass of the skeleton, as well as the Jacobian of the center of mass of a body node:
+In this example, computing the gradient of the first term of the objective function requires the Jacobian of the center of mass of the Skeleton, as well as the Jacobian of the center of mass of a BodyNode:

 ```cpp
 Eigen::VectorXd solveIK(SkeletonPtr biped)